SheldoReb/agentWorkspace/ag2_example/README.md

    ```bash
    pip install -r requirements.txt
    ```

-   Alternatively, installing AG2 from source works as long as the package exposes `ag2.autogen.mcp` so the Jira toolkit can be imported.

 3. Export a Hugging Face API token (create one from the [Hugging Face settings page](https://huggingface.co/settings/tokens)):